codio/tutorial_nodeschool_functionaljs/annotations.md

 Try to perform as many operations as you can before the timeout fires!

 ###Hint
 - If your program takes a long time to run, something is probably wrong.
-Use Control - C to kill the node process.
+Use `Ctrl + c` to kill the node process.

 ###Documentation
 - [Timers](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Timers)